Can I take more than one religion class per semester?

 Ideally, students should take one religion course each semester they are on-track until they have completed the religion requirement for their respective degrees.

-Because The Church of Jesus Christ of Latter-day Saints maintains that regular gospel study is a necessary part of the university experience, religion courses are provided so that students may progress in their religious understanding and convictions simultaneously with their educational progress in secular fields.
-As such, religion courses are not meant to be a mere devotional supplement but an integral part of the university curriculum that conforms to university standards and expectations.
-Therefore, while students are enrolled at BYU-Idaho, they are required to take religion courses from BYU-Idaho.
-BYU-Idaho religion coursework should be thought of as a continuous part of a student's university experience.
-Ideally, students would take one religion course each semester they are on-track until they have completed the religion requirement (and then enroll in Institute classes during their remaining semesters).
+Because The Church of Jesus Christ of Latter-day Saints maintains that regular gospel study is a necessary part of the university experience, religion courses are built into BYU-Idaho’s degree requirements so that students can develop and enrich their religious understanding and convictions while progressing in their respective secular fields.
+As such, religion courses conform to university standards and expectations and are an integral, continuous part of a student's university experience.

-Three or more religion classes in one semester require departmental approval.
+Three or more religion classes in one semester requires departmental approval.
 Such approval will only be granted in cases of extreme academic necessity.
-If you feel your situation qualifies, you may apply to the Religious Education Department Chair in Taylor 202.
+If you feel your situation qualifies, please contact brother Lon Pyper to request approval.